RSCD-DEV/cpp-toolkit-free/README.md

 ## Known Issues

 - Due to the nature of the check for unused variables (RegEx based) there might be some edge cases which either give a false positive or false negative.
+- Some header files might not be detected when they have multiple dots in their file ending.
+Thus, they will be marked as unused (as they are viewed as non existant)

 If you find other issues, please open a [GitLab issue](https://gitlab.com/rscd-dev/cpp-toolkit/cpp-toolkit-free/-/issues).